nathanieljevans/GSNN/docs/methods/index.rst

 Graph Structured Neural Network (GSNN)
 --------------------------------------

 Graph Structured Neural Networks (GSNN) were originally designed to model biological signaling networks by **constraining** a neural network with the structure described by a user-defined *graph* :math:`\mathcal{G}`.
 The graph encodes the molecular entities (*nodes*) and their interactions (*edges*), thereby defining which variables may directly influence each other during learning.
-The GSNN architecture is best conceptualized of as univariate edge features that are transformed over sequential layer operations.
-The transformations are constrained by the user-defined graph and the function nodes learn relationships between input and output edges.
+The GSNN architecture is best conceptualized as univariate edge features that are transformed over sequential layer operations.
+The transformations are constrained by the user-defined graph, and the function nodes learn relationships between input and output edges.
 This approach effectively handles cyclic graphs and can scale to deep networks able to propagate information long distances through the graph.

 The architecture employs three types of nodes:

 * **Input nodes** – observed variables
-* **Function nodes** – latent variables parameterised by neural networks
+* **Function nodes** – latent variables parameterized by neural networks
 * **Output nodes** – target variables

-Only *function nodes* are trainable; input and output nodes pass/receive information through the network unchanged.
+Only *function nodes* are trainable; input and output nodes pass and receive information through the network unchanged.

 .. image:: ./gsnn_overview.png
    :width: 100%
    :alt: GSNN Overview
    :align: center

 A toy example demonstrating how any given graph structure can be formulated as a feed-forward neural network with sparse weight matrices.
-Each yellow node in the left graph represents a fully-connected one-layer neural network with two hidden channels (function nodes).
-Panel A shows the structural graph (:math:`\mathcal{G}`) that constrains the GSNN model, while panel B depicts how edge latent values (:math:`e_i`) are updated in a single forward pass.
+Each yellow node in the left graph represents a fully connected one-layer neural network with two hidden channels (function nodes).
+Panel A shows the structural graph (:math:`\mathcal{G}`) that constrains the GSNN model, while Panel B depicts how edge latent values (:math:`e_i`) are updated in a single forward pass.
 Sparse weight matrices omit nonexistent edges, and the ⊕ symbol indicates a residual connection from the previous layer.

 .. raw:: html

    <br/>

 .. note::
     Unlike GNNs, where latent representations typically characterize the state of a *node*, GSNN latent representations characterize the state of an *edge*.
-This allows the GSNN method to learn nonlinear multivariate relationships between input edges and output edges and still be applicable to cyclic graphs.
+This allows the GSNN method to learn nonlinear multivariate relationships between input edges and output edges while still being applicable to cyclic graphs.

 Function Nodes
 ^^^^^^^^^^^^^^
 Each function node :math:`f_n` is implemented as a small fully-connected feed-forward network whose shape is determined by the local topology of :math:`\mathcal{G}`:

 * **Inputs** – equal to the in-degree of node *n*
 * **Outputs** – equal to the out-degree of node *n*
-* **Hidden channels / layers** – user-defined hyper-parameters.
+* **Hidden channels/layers** – user-defined hyperparameters.
 While GSNN could theoretically use multi-layer neural networks to parameterize function nodes, we have found that single-layer networks are sufficient for most applications and currently do not support multi-layer networks.

 .. note::
     To avoid confusion, we use the term *layer* to refer to the number of sequential sparse linear layers that propagate information across the entire graph.
 The neural networks that parameterize function nodes are fixed to a single layer.